oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-upgrade-crm-2015-to-2016/rule.md

 ![ Select the demo organization to be upgraded](upgrade_demoorg.png)

-Note: It's better to have an empty demo organization to be upgraded first, so that you can test if the server upgrade has no issues.
+​​​​Note: It's better to have an empty demo organization to be upgraded first, so that you can test if the server upgrade has no issues.

 ![ Successfully upgraded CRM server](upgrade_successfully.png)